 Breakfast, after all, is important for our health and studies have linked it to numerous benefits.
 With this recipe, you ensure that everyone starts their day right!

-- Prepare for baking: Preheat the oven and grease the pan.
+- Prepare for baking: First, preheat the oven and grease the pan.

 - Make the egg mixture: Using an electric mixer set on low, combine the eggs and dairy ingredients in a large bowl.
 Season with salt and pepper.

-- Prepare the sausage mixture: In a skillet, sauté the aromatics then, add in the sausage.
+- Prepare the sausage mixture: In a skillet, over medium-high heat, sauté the aromatics.
+Then, add in the sausage.
 Drain any excess grease that may form in the pan.
-Then, add in the vegetables.
+Next, add in the vegetables.

 - Assemble: Add the sausage mixture to the egg mixture then, add the bacon.
 Stir everything.

-- Bake: Pour the mixture into the pan and bake for about 35 to 50 minutes.
+- Bake: Lastly, pour the mixture into a greased 9×13 casserole dish, and bake for about 35 to 50 minutes.